Oscar and Felix went shopping for countertops

 - It failed Consumer Reports drop a pot on it test.
 It seems to be more prone to chipping, breaking, or even shattering than most other surfaces.
 My fabricator had an outside kitchen done with it and when the grill guy went to install the grill he shoved it in place too hard and broke off a big chunk of an expensive countertop.
 It had to be prefabricated and wasn’t covered by the warranty.
 Oops.

 Wood’s been used for centuries for work surfaces.
 Countertops are made from hard woods such as maple or birch, but bamboo is the hardest and most renewable.
 Woods have a natural antibacterial property making them great for countertops and cutting boards.
 They do require maintenance.
 Treating with oil or wax specific for surfaces that come in contact with food.
+No poly, though- it fails and is a b….h to redo.
 An occasional sanding will help remove dings and light stains.
 When used around the sink as in the photo above it will require more care as water can blacken the wood.
 It’s easy to install.
 I’ve seen salvaged boards used to create an interesting surface for an island.
 Thank you, Joanna Gaines!